Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{P_i}{g} &= \dotsc\newvline_\mu - \left(\frac{\partial\mu}{\partial x}\right)_z\frac{\partial v}{\partial \mu}\frac{\partial\theta}{\partial p} + \left(\frac{\partial\mu}{\partial y}\right)_z\frac{\partial u}{\partial \mu}\frac{\partial\theta}{\partial p} + \frac{\partial v}{\partial p}\frac{\partial\theta}{\partial\mu}\left(\frac{\partial\mu}{\partial x}\right)_z - \frac{\partial u}{\partial p}\frac{\partial\theta}{\partial \mu}\left(\frac{\partial\mu}{\partial y}\right)_z, \end{align} \]

-where the formal values of Eq.
-(15.156) same terms were abbreviated.
-The formally new terms disappear in the two cases $\mu = p, \theta$.
-This means you can record the potential vorticity
+where the terms formally identical to Eq.
+(15.156) were abbreviated.
+The formally new terms vanish in the two cases $\mu = p, \theta$.
+Thus, one can write for the potential vorticity

 where the index $p$ means that partial derivatives are to be formed in the p-system.
 In isentropic coordinates only the first term remains,